 By now, you all know how much I love food, and whenever I travel, I’m always looking out for some good eats!

 When I was in Amsterdam, I came across this ‘must try’ restaurant amongst locals and visitors.
 I knew I was in for a treat that evening, but what I didn’t anticipate was meeting a very lovely lady, with our conversation lasting for hours until the restaurant was near closing.

 Daalder caught my interest because of the surprise tasting menu it offers, and they’re also one of those restaurants where each ingredient is carefully chosen to curate the dishes.
+The chef uses only ingredients that are fresh during that period to decide on which dishes should go on the menu.
 I’ve tried surprise menus in the past, and have always left with a happy tummy.
 It’s quite fun to not know what you’re eating!
 Of course the restaurant will ask about your dietary needs first, so don’t worry about a dish that you won’t be able to eat 🙂 I also like the cozy, elegant yet casual vibe of this place, a Michelin level restaurant, but feels like a neighbourhood bistro at the same time.

 Unfortunately, I found out about Daalder after I arrived in Amsterdam, hence I did not have a reservation.
 Seasoned travellers will know that dining at restaurants like this, without a reservation well in advance, you probably won’t be able to dine at the restaurant of your choice.
 Especially in Amsterdam, any good restaurant will be fully booked, so don’t expect to just walk in and get a table.
 They are usually all booked until closing, or even within the next few days, which was the case for Daalder.